Clement Moody (clergyman): Chaplainship of St. Thomas the Martyr, Newcastle

-On 29 October 1856 the Corporation of Newcastle appointed Moody as the Master of the Mary Magdalene Hospital and Chaplain to the Church of St Thomas the Martyr, after the untimely death on 8 October 1856 of the previous incumbent the Rev. Richard Clayton, M.A., who was a low church evangelical Anglican.
-Moody was a high church minister who was known to consider evangelicals with "strong disapprobation".
+On 29 October 1856 the Corporation of Newcastle appointed Moody as the Master of the Mary Magdalene Hospital, and as Chaplain to the Church of St Thomas the Martyr, after the untimely death on 8 October 1856 of the previous incumbent The Rev. Richard Clayton, who was a low church evangelical Anglican.
+The Corporation's appointment of Moody, who was a high church minister who considered evangelicals with 'strong disapprobation', displeased the Jesmond-based congregation, who raised £8000 to fund the construction of an alternative Jesmond Parish Church, which was consecrated on 14 January 1861.